 What are 3 things training at RAW helped with for race preparation:

-– I had typically poor mobility in the squat when I first started training, but over the space of a few months, I saw big improvements in my form and range of motion.
+– I had poor mobility in the squat when I first started training, but in a few months, I saw big improvements in my form and range of motion.
 Along with stronger quads, I had better hip and ankle mobility, which is very beneficial when you are climbing a lot of steep trails and steps.

 – It’s a no-brainer that an endurance racing athlete’s muscles must have the ability to keep them going over extremely long distances.
 By strength training, I was able to stress my muscles in a controlled manner and allow my body to make the necessary adaptations so that I wouldn’t have to suffer unnecessarily during the actual race.